mutluhanuzmez/personal-web-page/content/raw-blog/eeg-ml-papers.md

  -  Using the multi-kernel extreme learning machine with both integrating gaussian kernel and polynomial kernel to take better results.
 The two nonlinear feature provide richer discriminant information that may be supplementary to each other.

  ### Discussion/Conclusion (their own limitations & future work)
  - To take better results from MKEML, between two kernels there must be good balance.
+(Polynomial kernel and Gaussian kernel)
  - Determining the number of hidden nodes for a specific application.
 (Time consuming)
  - Future work: Investigating the finding a better kernel balance parameter.
  ### Reflection on how to adress the limitations of the paper (my ideas )